seqan/seqan/manual/source/Tutorial/SimpleReadMapping.rst

 Task 4: Allow Other Output Formats
 """"""""""""""""""""""""""""""""""

-Read the documentation on the function :dox:`FragmentStore#write write` of the class :dox:`FragmentStore`.
+Read the documentation on the function :dox:`FragmentStore#write` of the class :dox:`FragmentStore`.